rolspace/depstime/Readme.md

 # depstime

-Depstime is a utility that you can use to get the time difference between the locally installed version of a package, the wanted version, and the latest version.
+Depstime is a utility for analyzing the dependencies in a project and obtaining the time differences between the locally installed version of a package and the wanted/latest versions available.

 ## Installation